 Dietary and Lifestyle Modifications

 The first aim of treatment is to prevent the refluxing of acid into the esophagus.
 Physicians recommend lifestyle and dietary changes for those with hiatus hernia and suggest eliminating or limiting foods that cause discomfort.
-As with symptoms, irritating foods vary from person to person.
+As with symptoms, irritating foods vary among individuals.
 Consuming small, more frequent meals lessens the degree of stomach distension, thus decreasing upward pressure.
 Squatting, rather than bending, maintaining average weight, and elevating the head of the bed by about six inches while sleeping, all serve to decrease pressure on the diaphragm.
 Smoking cessation is also important for reducing hiatus hernia symptoms, as studies point to relaxation of the LES with smoking.
 Patients should avoid lying down right after eating and refrain from eating within two to three hours of bedtime.

 The second aim of treatment is to reduce stomach acid so that the contents are less irritating if reflux does occur.
 Do this by avoiding long periods without food in the stomach; avoiding substances that stimulate acid secretion, such as aspirin and alcohol; and by taking appropriate medication.